GaetanBaert/OMR_deep/README.md

 ## Results
-At the moment, Notes names and octaves network are trained (not rythms).
+The rythms was not trained with the architecture with only 3 BLSTM layers.
-On the evaluation dataset, here are the results obtained. error rate is the mean of the label error rate for each image.
+On the evaluation dataset, here are the results obtained.
+The label error rate correspond to the number of mistakes in the output sequences over all the groundtruth labels.

 |label error rate  | note name | octave | rythms|
 | ------ | ------ | ------ | ------ |